Onsite Track Overview

-Those who complete the program will receive a certificate of completion.
-Students have the option of applying the DI Certificate graduate courses to a master’s degree in Applied Nutrition (a 2-year MS/DI), Community Health Education, or Health Services Administration.
+Those who complete the program will receive a Verification Statement and DI Certificate.
+Students have the option of applying the DI Certificate graduate courses to a master’s degree in Applied Nutrition (a 2-year MS/DI) or Health Services Administration.
 The Internship Director is available for advisement about graduate course work.

 |ROTATION||# Weeks FT||# Hours|

 |Diabetes, Renal or other Outpatient||2 week||80|

 |e.g. Cafeterias at a school, college, hospital, LTC, company|

 |COMMUNITY HOURS||7 weeks||280|